sahillagad/rude-coil-884/README.md

 <h1 align="center">CALL BUDDY WEBSITE</h1>

-About CallBuddy - Hello world ! , The purpose of creating this project is to provide call facility to customers who is facing issue.
-In callBuddy customer can raise their problem and our admin will create department and operator , operator will solve problem by providing soluation to customer.
+About CallBuddy - Hello world ! , The CallBuddy application provides a call facility to customers who are facing issues.
+In CallBuddy, customers can raise their problems, and our admin will create a department and an operator, who will solve the problem by providing a solution to the customer.

 # Problem Statement: